 Taking Care Of Yourself

 The effects of stress are no secret to anyone: the body releases hormones that are directly responsible for a spike in blood glucose.
 It’s also common knowledge that depression is more common in people living with diabetes.
-And when you’re tense and tired, you are that much less motivated to manage your blood glucose.
-This creates a vicious circle that’s hard to escape.
+And when you’re tense and tired, you are less motivated to manage your blood glucose.
+This creates a vicious circle that’s hard to escape from.

 Getting some “me” time

-Paradoxically, when you feel time is too tight is when it’s most important for you to wrest some away for your personal use.
+Paradoxically, when you feel time is too tight is when it’s most important for you to take some away for your personal use.

 The point is to improve your quality of life, both physically and psychologically.

 The immediate benefit of meditation is that it allows you to take a step back from what’s troubling you.
 Over the long term, this practice reinforces coping strategies and resistance to stress and anxiety.

 Someone who meditates regularly will be more likely to keep eating well and managing their blood glucose properly when a stressful situation occurs.

 Accordingly, meditation also helps reduce hypertension and the risk of cardiovascular disease, among other things.